TEXT-S&P summary: Ship Finance International Ltd.

 -- We consider Ship Finance’s liquidity management to be generally prudent.

-As of June 30, 2012, Ship Finance had about $101 million of unrestricted cash and about $40 million of securities available for sale.
-Furthermore, our base-case operating scenario estimates that Ship Finance will generate about $420 million of operating cash flow (after cash interest costs) in 2012.
+As of Dec.
+31, 2011, Ship Finance had about $95 million of unrestricted cash and about $23 million of available for sale securities.
+Furthermore, our base-case operating scenario estimates that Ship Finance will generate about $420 million-$430 million of operating cash flow (after cash interest costs) in 2012.
 This includes cash flows from fully owned, but unconsolidated subsidiaries.
-As of June 30, 2012, short-term debt repayment obligations total about $385 million, and capital-expenditure commitments for ordered vessels due for delivery in 2012-2013 amount to $224 million, for which the company obtained committed funding of $198 million, resulting in a required cash contribution of only $26 million.
+In 2012, debt repayment obligations total about $350 million, and capital-expenditure commitments for ordered vessels due for delivery in 2012-2013 amount to $103 million, for which the company obtained committed funding of $127 million, resulting in a positive cash contribution of $24 million.
+We understand that Ship Finance’s remaining capital-spending commitments due 2013 total $173 million, for which committed funding of $138 million has been arranged.

-We note that Ship Finance has bulk refinancing needs, with about $1.1 billion in bank loans related to drilling rigs and a $274 million bond maturing at various dates in the second half of 2013.
+We note that Ship Finance has bulk refinancing needs, with $1.38 billion in bank loans related to drilling rigs and a $274 million bond maturing in the second half of 2013.
 Based on its favorable track record, we anticipate that Ship Finance’s management will arrange funding for the debt instruments well ahead of their maturities.

 Recovery analysis